aristanetworks/cvprac/README.md

 some API functions.
 The current API version information handled by cvprac is shown below.

-- Current latest API version is 4.0 API version is set to latest
+- Current latest API version is 14.0 API version is set to latest (2024.3.X+)
-- available version for CVaaS API version is set to 4.0 for 2020.1.1 and
+- available version for CVaaS API version is set to 14.0 for 2024.3.X and
 - beyond.
 API version is set to 3.0 for 2019.0.0 through 2020.1.0 API
 - version is set to 2.0 for 2018.2.X API version is set to 1.0 for
 - 2018.1.X and prior

+#### CVP 2025.2.X+

+As of CVP 2025.2.0 and beyond the network provisioning service is disabled by default for new installations of CVP.
+If you have upgraded to CVP 2025.2.X+ from a previous version then the network provisioning service should be running as usual.

+If you have done a fresh install of CVP 2025.2.X+ and you want to continue to use provisioning APIs you will have to enable and start the networkprovisioning service.
+Please contact TAC for information on enabling networkprovisioning in CVP 2025.2.X+.

 ### Examples